msx-solis/omega_mainboard1.3eu/README.md

 # omega_mainboard1.3eu
-An upgrade for the OMEGA HOME COMPUTER mainboard pcb. it has just three mods from original project at https://github.com/skiselev/omega refer to it for more details or to https://msxmakers.design.blog/proyectos/omega-home-computer/ for full documentation.
+An upgrade for the OMEGA HOME COMPUTER mainboard pcb.
+This is basicaly the same design like version 1.2 at https://github.com/skiselev/omega with few little changes.
+Please, refer to it for full documentation or you can also go to https://msxmakers.design.blog/proyectos/omega-home-computer/